envoy/gongpi/README.md

 # Gonglord

-Hits a gong when a pull request is accepted.
+Hits a gong when pushing to master.

 ## Requirements